 Gateway students are required to live on campus at Holy Cross.
 To secure your room, you must complete the 2020-2021 housing application, which gives you the option of requesting a specific roommate and/or ranking your preferred residence hall placement.
 Those who indicate roommate requests and/or hall preferences and meet the May 1 confirmation deadline, which requires paying a housing deposit, will be entered in a housing lottery.

-Housing requests will be honored based on lottery results and availability of preferred rooms.
+Housing requests will be honored based on lottery results and the availability of preferred rooms.
 Those who submit the housing deposit after May 1 will have requests honored as space allows and after the housing lottery placement is complete.

 All international students are required to submit a Certification of Finances with supporting documentation confirming the reported sources of funding for one year of enrollment at Holy Cross College in the Gateway Program.
 An I-20 will not be issued until this form is received.